JuanMoya/projectname_structure_template/gds/individual_building_blocks/README.md

 # Description
-This folder contains the different building blocks that integrate the project.
+This folder contains the different gds files associated with the building blocks that integrate the project.